 After initiation of therapy with pioglitazone, patients should be reviewed after 3 to 6 months to assess adequacy of response to treatment (e.g. reduction in HbA1c).
 In patients who fail to show an adequate response, pioglitazone should be discontinued.
 In light of potential risks with prolonged therapy, prescribers should confirm at subsequent routine reviews that the benefit of pioglitazone is maintained.

-Hypersensitivity to the active substances or to any of the excipients; Cardiac failure or history of cardiac failure (NYHA stages I to IV); Current bladder cancer or a history of bladder cancer; Uninvestigated macroscopic haematuria; Acute or chronic disease which may cause tissue hypoxia such as cardiac or respiratory; failure, recent myocardial infarction, shock; Hepatic impairment; Acute alcohol intoxication, alcoholism; Diabetic ketoacidosis or diabetic pre-coma; Renal failure or renal dysfunction (creatinine clearance <60 ml/min); Acute conditions with the potential to alter renal function such as: Dehydration, Severe infection, Shock; Intravascular administration of iodinated contrast agents; Breast-feeding.
+Hypersensitivity to the active substances or to any of the excipients; Cardiac failure or history of cardiac failure (NYHA stages I to IV); Current bladder cancer or a history of bladder cancer; Uninvestigated macroscopic haematuria; Acute or chronic disease which may cause tissue hypoxia such as cardiac or respiratory failure, recent myocardial infarction, shock; Hepatic impairment; Acute alcohol intoxication, alcoholism; Any type of acute metabolic acidosis (such as lactic acidosis, diabetic ketoacidosis); Diabetic pre-coma; Severe renal failure (GFR < 30 mL/min); Acute conditions with the potential to alter renal function such as: Dehydration, Severe infection, Shock; Intravascular administration of iodinated contrast agents; Breast-feeding.

 There is no clinical experience of pioglitazone in triple combination with other oral antidiabetic medicinal products.

 Lactic acidosis: Lactic acidosis, a very rare but serious metabolic complication, most often occurs at acute worsening of renal function or cardiorespiratory illness or sepsis.
 Metformin accumulation occurs at acute worsening of renal function and increases the risk of lactic acidosis.